Clontibret: Location

-The village of Clontibret is situated close to the border with Northern Ireland, between the towns of Monaghan and Castleblayney, along the N2 National primary road which links Dublin and Derry.
+The village is close to the border with Northern Ireland, between the towns of Monaghan and Castleblayney, along the N2 national primary road which links Dublin and Derry.

 Parish

 Clontibret is a parish in the Diocese of Clogher.
-The Catholic parish has three churches - St. Mary's, north of Clontibret village, St. Michael's, in the nearby village of Annyalla and All Saints, in the village of Doohamlet, which is between the towns of Castleblayney and Ballybay.
-The Anglican Church of Ireland church is located on the ancient Christian site in Clontibret village.
+The Catholic parish has three churches – St. Mary's, north of Clontibret village, St. Michael's, in the nearby village of Annyalla and All Saints, in the village of Doohamlet, which is between the towns of Castleblayney and Ballybay.
+The Anglican Church of Ireland is located on the ancient Christian site in Clontibret village.
 The wider parish area has a population of approximately 3,000 persons.